-The Indian Contract Act, 1872 defines what we mean by “Agreement”.
-In its section 2 (e), the Act defines the term agreement as “every promise and every set of promises, forming the consideration for each other”.
+In section 2 (e), the Act defines the term agreement as “every promise and every set of promises, forming the consideration for each other”.

 Now that we know how the Act defines the term “agreement”, there may be some ambiguity in the definition of the term promise.

-This ambiguity is removed by the Act itself in its section 2(b) which defines the term “promise” here as: “when the person to whom the proposal is made signifies his assent thereto, the proposal is said to be accepted.
-Proposal when accepted, becomes a promise”.
+The Act in its section 2(b) defines the term “promise” here as: “when the person to whom the proposal is made signifies his assent thereto, the proposal becomes an accepted proposal.
+A proposal when accepted, becomes a promise”.

 In other words, an agreement is an accepted promise, accepted by all the parties involved in the agreement or affected by it.
-This definition thus introduces a flow chart or a sequence of steps that need to be triggered in order to establish or draft a contract.
-The steps may be described as under:
+This definition says that in order to establish or draft a contract, we need to initiate some steps:

 - The definition requires a person to whom a certain proposal is made.

-- The person (parties) in step one have to be in a position to fully understand all the aspects of a proposal.
+- The person (parties) in step one has to be in a position to fully understand all the aspects of a proposal.

 - “signifies his assent thereto” – means that the person in point one accepts or agrees with the proposal after having fully understood it.

 - “accepted proposal” becomes a promise.
 Note that the proposal is not a promise.
-For the proposal to become a promise, it has to be accepted first.
+For the proposal to become a promise, it has to be an accepted proposal.

 Enforceable By Law

 Now let us try to understand this aspect of the definition as is present in the Act.
-Suppose you agree to sell a unicorn for ten magic beans with a friend.
+Suppose you agree to sell a bike for 30,000 bucks with a friend.
 Can you have a contract for this?

 Well if you follow the steps in the previous section, you will argue that once you and your friend agree on the promise, it becomes an agreement.
 But in order to be a contract as per the definition of the Act, the agreement has to be legally enforceable.

-Thus we can say that for an agreement to change into a Contract as per the Act, it must give rise to or lead to legal obligations or in other words must be within the scope of the law.
+Thus we can say that for an agreement to change into a Contract as per the Act, it must give rise to or lead to legal obligations.
+In other words, must be within the scope of the law.
 Thus we can summarize it as Contract = Accepted Proposal (Agreement) + Enforceable by law (defined within the law)

 So What Is A Contract?